s-voloshynenko/aws-lambda-local-testing/README.md

 # aws-lambda-local-testing
-Testing AWS Lambda function locally
+This is an example how we can test AWS Lambda functions locally with reproducing all possible variants of function invocation (S3, DynamoDB, etc.).